ko1nksm/easy-rsa-shell/README.md

 ======================================================================
 || easy_rsa shell                                                   ||
 ======================================================================
-The files under the /root directory are encrypted.
-The directories /root and /tmp are writable, others are read-only.
+The files under the '/root' directory are encrypted.
+The directories '/root', '/var/data' and '/tmp' are writable.
+Others are read-only.

 Commands:
   help    See this message.